-An effective problem solver understands that many problems will never fully be solved if risk isn’t involved.
+An effective problem solver understands that many problems will never fully be solved if a risk isn’t involved.

-Risk may mean overcoming a fear, thinking outside-the-box, or simply making the tough decisions that at the moment may seem uncertain and unclear.
+A risk may mean overcoming a fear, thinking outside-the-box, or simply making the tough decisions that at the moment may seem uncertain and unclear.

-Problem solvers are risk takers who believe that intelligent risk taking will enable them to reach effective solutions to the challenges confronting their daily reality.
+Problem solvers are risk takers who believe that intelligent risk-taking will enable them to reach effective solutions to the challenges confronting their daily reality.

 An effective problem solver displays passion and enthusiasm at all times.
 These two qualities provide them with the energy and motivation they need to help them overcome the toughest of challenges.

 An effective problem solver is meticulous with every step they take moving towards their desired outcomes.